What is data integration?

 The ABS privacy protections to prevent re-identification include:

-- Strong legislative protections which safeguard the privacy of an individual’s information.
-An independent assessment of ABS implementation of our secrecy provisions was undertaken in 2005 and this assessment remains current (footnote 5).
+1. Strong legislative protections which safeguard the secrecy of an individual’s information.
+An independent assessment of ABS implementation of our secrecy provisions was undertaken in 2005 and this assessment remains current.

-- Audited administrative procedures including that names and addresses will never be brought back together with other data.
+2. Audited administrative procedures including that names and addresses will never be brought back together with other Census data.

-- Methodological best practice.
-The ABS has a long history on engaging locally and internationally to implement and shape best practice in privacy protections associated with personal information (footnote 6)
+4. Methodological best practice.
+The ABS has a long history on engaging locally and internationally to implement and shape best practice in privacy protections associated with personal information.

 After data collection and processing, the ABS removes names and addresses from other personal and household information.

 Names and addresses will be stored securely and separate from one another.
-No one working with Census data will be able to view your personal information (name or address) at the same time as your other Census responses (such as age, sex, occupation, level of education or income).
+After the Census processing period is complete no-one working with Census data will be able to view non-anonymised personal information (such as name or address) at the same time as your other Census responses (such as age, sex, occupation, level of education or income)

-The ABS uses international best practices in data integration that are also used extensively in Australia and a number of countries including the UK, New Zealand and Canada.
+The ABS uses international best practices that are also used extensively in Australia and a number of countries including the UK, New Zealand and Canada.

-Only a very small number of ABS officers will be approved to have access to Census names, and only when they need access to produce anonymised linkage keys.
+Only a very small number of ABS officers will be approved to have access to Census names, and only when they need access to produce anonymised codes.
 These officers will not have access to any other Census data.
 These officers, like all ABS officers, have signed a lifetime undertaking of Fidelity and Secrecy.
-Access to the anonymised linkage keys will also be restricted to a small number of ABS officers.
+Access to the anonymised codes will also be restricted to a small number of ABS officers.

-No one inside or outside the ABS will have access to both the anonymised linkage keys and Census data at the same time.
-The anonymised linkage keys are not part of any ABS statistical product that is publicly available.
+The anonymised codes are not part of any ABS statistical product that is publicly available.
 They are not available to researchers.

 2. Accredited Integrating Authorities – ABS application summary

-5. 2006 Census of Population and Housing – Enhancing the Population Census – Privacy Impact Assessment, 2005, Section 7
+8. 2006 Census of Population and Housing – Enhancing the Population Census – Privacy Impact Assessment, 2005, Chapter 7

-6. For example, UN Economic Commission for Europe Managing Statistical Confidentiality and Microdata Access - Principles and Guidelines of Good Practice
+9. For example, UN Economic Commission for Europe Managing Statistical Confidentiality and Microdata Access Principles and Guidelines